 I also believe that the body is a powerful ally in this journey.
 Tuning into the body is a radical act in a world strongly driven by the mind.
 Our body can be both a doorway to the present moment and to past experiences.
 Our work together may include a variety of practices such as mindfulness, movement, or other somatic techniques.
 All are encouraged and optional.
 Through the development of felt-sense awareness, you can reconnect to a sense of home within yourself and re-acquaint with your body as an inherently wise and trustworthy resource.

-My growing areas of expertise are supporting individuals navigating anxiety and depression, grief and loss, trauma, disordered eating, body image, chronic pain and life-limiting illness, identity and existential exploration and personal growth.
+My growing areas of expertise are supporting individuals navigating anxiety and depression, grief and loss, trauma, disordered eating, body image, chronic pain and life-limiting illness, personal growth, and identity and existential exploration.

 "I wanted to express sincere gratitude and appreciation for all the time Jess has shared with me.
 I’ve felt comfortable and safe in our sessions and I was able to go to some new places in my consciousness that I’ve been resisting for a long time.
 It was liberating and illuminating, and it was a bit of a breakthrough that I was not expecting." - E.D.